 You could speculate that the labels swayed this ratio in their favour when they collectively “invested” in Spotify, and as the labels are the master rights owners, there isn’t anything the publishers can do to stop them.
 This I suppose is one area of dubious morality, though note that most major labels have a publishing arm to their business as well so they’re not really losing out.
 In this case it’s songwriters who are losing out and performers are benefiting.

-BUT remember, in the case of music sales, the songwriter and publisher get nothing, and the label and performer get everything.
-And an on-demand streaming service essentially bridges the gap between radio play and music sales.
-So it makes sense that the ratio would be adjusted to support this fact, and on reflection I think it seems fair.
+Remember, in the case of music sales, the songwriter and publisher get only 6.5%, and the label and performer get the rest.
+An on-demand streaming service essentially bridges the gap between radio play and music sales, so it makes sense that the ratio would be adjusted to support this fact, and on reflection I think it seems fair.

 So anyway, here’s how the royalties break down: